prmntr/teachassist/README.md

 6. **Push to the branch**: `git push origin feature/amazing-feature`
 7. **Open a Pull Request**: Describe your changes and their benefits

-## Disclaimer

-This app is an unofficial mobile client for the YRDSB TeachAssist portal.
-It is not affiliated with, endorsed by, or officially connected to the York Region District School Board.
-All academic data is retrieved directly from the official ta.yrdsb.ca portal.
-I am not responsible for any information displayed on the app.

 ## Support

 If you encounter any issues or have questions: